slbailey/Retrovue/docs/contracts/resources/SchedulePlanAddContract.md

 - `--end-date <YYYY-MM-DD>` - End date for plan validity (inclusive, can be year-agnostic)
 - `--priority <integer>` - Priority for layering (default: 0).
 Higher numbers = higher priority.
 - `--active` / `--inactive` - Plan operational status (default: `--active`)
-- `--empty` - Create plan without default test pattern zone (developer override; plan will not satisfy INV_PLAN_MUST_HAVE_FULL_COVERAGE)
+- `--empty` - Create plan without default test filler zone (developer override; plan will not satisfy INV_PLAN_MUST_HAVE_FULL_COVERAGE)
 - `--allow-empty` - Create an invalid plan (no zones) for debugging or schema testing only.
-This flag disables automatic test-pattern seeding and should only be available in dev mode.
+This flag disables automatic test filler zone seeding and should only be available in dev mode.
 - `--json` - Output in JSON format
 - `--test-db` - Use test database context